Research at UTSA

 Research Faculty Development

 The ORS serves as a catalyst for research through the promotion of innovative scholarly activities that cross college and departmental boundaries and reach externally to academic and industry partners.
 In partnership with UTSA Libraries and the Vice Provost’s Office of Academic and Faculty Support, ORS offers a comprehensive program in research professional development for faculty through The Faculty Center at UTSA.
 The ORS offers a robust calendar of opportunities throughout each semester, ranging from workshops on grant writing and communication skills development to research-specific seminars and conferences.
-The ORS also provides faculty development funding to UTSA researchers through institutional seed grant programs and builds strategic partnerships with research-based organizations and institutions at the local, regional and national level.
+The ORS also provides research development funding to UTSA faculty through institutional seed grant programs and builds strategic partnerships with research-based organizations and institutions at the local, regional and national level.

 Research Faculty Support